Talk to others with an Ostomy

 Bill

-I collect marine items, bob, ships compasses, clocks, barometers and anything else worth collecting.
+I collect marine items, such as ships' compasses, clocks, barometers, and anything else worth collecting.
 Gadiani Beach near here was the world's largest shipbreaking yard and is still quite big, so a lot of items are available most of the time.
-Amazing how some of these giants are beached for scrapping.
-Somewhat sad to see something that once roamed the seven seas end her life that way.
+It's amazing how some of these giants are beached for scrapping.
+It's somewhat sad to see something that once roamed the seven seas end her life that way.

 I've seen these at various star parties.
 They provide very sharp images and find the stars for you.
 I currently own various scopes from 70mm to 150mm.
 I also own an iOptron MiniTower which can carry two telescopes and also find the stars.